Justin-Acosta/campaign-crafter/random-encounter-tables/kryptgarden-forest.md

 >
 > silent
 >
 > The door suddenly creaks open, and a wiry, wild-haired old man glares out, his beard tangled and spectacles perched on his nose.
-His robes are a testament to a hundred alchemical spills.
+His robes are covered in a hundred alchemical spills.
 He is a human of about 60 years of age (Fendrel).
 >
 > "What in the Nine Hells do you want?
 Can't you hear I'm in the middle of a delicate bloody process?
 The moonpetal is sweating, and this pustulent spleenwort won't mix so, if you're not here with giant spider venom, you can piss right off.
 Now, what is it."